What is microblading?

 What is the process of microblading?

-Once you have made your appointment to have your eyebrows microbladed, you'll need to then arrange a time to come and have a patch test.
-This patch test will need to be done at least 48 hours before your appointment to ensure ample time for any possible allergic reactions you may have to the pigment.
+Once you have made your appointment to have your eyebrows microbladed, you'll need to leave a £50 deposit (at least 48 hours notice needed for a refund if cancelling your appointment) which will come off your total price on the day of your treatment and then arrange a time to come and have a patch test.
+This patch test will need to be done at least 24 hours before your appointment to ensure ample time for any possible allergic reactions you may have to the pigment.

 If there is no reaction to the patch test then everything is okay to go ahead with your appointment!